-Anxiety Doesn’t Make You Better At Your Job
+Anxiety Does Not Make You Better At Work

 An argument I hear frequently from friends: “Anxiety helps me.
 It helps me get things done on time.
 It helps me get the house clean.
 It helps me be good at my job.”

-If anxiety isn’t helping you in the way you thought it was, in what way can it help you?
-Think of it this way: instead of fighting against the cortisol and adrenaline surges, try listening to them and allowing them to come and go.
+If anxiety isn’t helping me in the way I thought it was, can I learn anything from it?
+Here’s how I think of it: instead of fighting against the cortisol and adrenaline surges, I try listening to them and allowing them to come and go.
 These hormone surges can be an incredible insightful tool.
-Once you learn to tune in to them, boundless wisdom awaits you.
+Once I learned to tune in to them, boundless wisdom awaited me.
 “Don’t take that job!”
-“Don’t date that person!”
-Or the absence of the surge: “You are happy in this place.”
+“Don’t hang out with that person anymore!”
+The absence of the surge also held great information: “You are happy in this place.”
 “You can see how others are reacting based on their own fears.”
 “You can approach things differently.”